-Many clients tend to think that a higher budget means a better event, but that doesn’t have to be the case.
-The truth is, a more thoughtful event planning and design is what leads to a better experience for your client and their guests.
+Many organizations tend to think that a higher budget means a better event, but that doesn’t have to be the case.
+The truth is, a more thoughtful design paired with strategic planning is what leads to a better experience for your client and their guests.

 Whether you’re putting together an intimate evening for your small business or trying to create a transcendent night for one thousand employees, partnering with your event planner to evaluate the following elements of your event strategy and design can take your holiday party from ordinary to extraordinary.

 Make a great first impression.
 From the invitation to the moment of guest arrivals, to the event finale, create a series of “wow” moments throughout the entire experience.
 Focus on the element of surprise and reveal each moment strategically to keep the pace of the event moving and the energy up!

 Create a cohesive theme.
 When showcased in small moments throughout, the power of repetition in design will provide aesthetic impact.
 If your event is broken into separate spaces, give each space its own slightly different look and feel.
 This helps create a new experience in each space.
 Consider forgoing the traditional corporate branding and modify your design with an unexpected color palette while still honoring the brand culture.

 Create a focal point.
 Amplify the impact of the overall décor as it unfolds from one central feature to the next.
 Allow the decor to celebrate the “star of the show” as well as the supporting characters.
 A visual hierarchy in features will provide balance.
 Pull furniture away from the walls so that every space is useful and you don’t end up with any unintentional floor gaps.

 Use the whole space.
 Ceilings, walls, floors, and doorways.
 Utilize the natural light or lack thereof.
 Evaluate the space with a thoughtful, creative eye, and take advantage of environmental features within the venue that accentuate and enhance your design.
 You can’t change the physical space, but you can influence the atmosphere and vibe.